kemapak/blog/Testing/Testing Design Patterns for UI.md

 </tablist>
 ```

-### Stub
+### Stub (Fake)
 Mimics actual objects and their data.
 Generally used to verify state.

+It is also called a Fake.

 If you want to have a database on memory (use JS Maps, with save, get, delete methods).
-This is also called a Fake.

 If you want to replace real rest calls with stubs mimicking a server.